Virtua Fighter Crossroads: Release

 The game, under the provisional title New Virtua Fighter Project, was announced with a cinematic teaser trailer accompanied by early gameplay featuring a redesigned Akira Yuki and new character Stella, presented at The Game Awards 2024 on December 12, and was immediately followed by a dedicated "VF Direct" video presentation that introduced preliminary details on the title the following day.
 A proof-of-concept video detailing the vision for the game's combat was previewed at Nvidia's press conference during CES in January 2025.
 A second VF Direct presentation aired in May 2025, which debuted a new cinematic teaser confirming the return of Wolf Hawkfield as a playable fighter.
 Sega debuted a first look at combat gameplay through a trailer premiered on the third day of Evolution Championship Series (EVO) in August 2025.
-The game is set to make a further appearance at Tokyo Game Show (TGS) in September 2025.
+The game made further appearances at Tokyo Game Show (TGS) in September 2025, and at Summer Game Fest (SGF) in June 2026.
 For the first time in series history, the title will prioritize a release on home consoles and Windows platforms, and is currently not being considered for a simultaneous arcade launch as with prior entries.